EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### What code didn't get merged ?

 I wrote a [webapp](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/tree/master/webapp) to compare the speed and verify the correctness of my Bigwig and Bigbed parsers for remote files by comparing the output against that from [dalliance](https://github.com/dasmoth/dalliance)'s parsers.
 This demonstrated that the contents were parsed correctly and showed that there was no apparent difference in performance of my parsers compared to those of dalliance.
-The variability in timings between different requests was however very large meaning that I cannot give accurate measurements of performance.
-The code has been committed to the Ensembl GSOC repository
+The variability in timings between different requests was however very large meaning that I could not give accurate measurements of performance.
+The code has been committed to the Ensembl GSOC repository.

-The emscrypten study work described above has not been committed.
+The emscripten study work described above has not been committed.

 ### Testing setup :

-I initially setup a jasmine + karma test suite and automated the testing through travis-CI so that everytime I commited additional code to the repository, travis automatically tested it to comply with certain test cases.
-During the course of my project a mocha testing environment within the the main Genoverse repo was made public and I have therefore not committed my testing suite to it.
+I initially setup a jasmine + karma test suite and automated the testing through travis-CI so that everytime I committed additional code to the repository, travis automatically tested it to comply with certain test cases.
+During the course of my project a mocha testing environment within the the main Genoverse repo was made public and I have therefore not committed my testing suite to the main repo.

 ### Current State of the Project